VA Disability Glossary – Key Terms Every Veteran Should Know

 Understanding the AMA is important because the appeal path you choose can affect how quickly your claim is reviewed and what evidence is allowed.

-We have attorney’s and representatives here at Greene & Marusak that can help you pick the best review option based on your unique situation and goals.
+We have attorneys and representatives here at Greene & Marusak who can help you pick the best review option based on your unique situation and goals.

 Give us a call at (844) 483-8737